 Don't just survive your first semester of university.
 Crush your first semester!
 Kick-Start into Science maximizes opportunities for first-year students in the Faculty of Science to adapt to change, conquer challenges and prove victorious at the end of the semester and beyond.

 Kick-Start is a series of bi-weekly workshops that take place throughout the fall semester.
-You can choose from four different themes:
+You can choose from two different themes:

 Each theme is led by two successful upper year mentors who are involved in the Faculty of Science, on campus and off campus through a variety of research, volunteering and work positions.
-Registration opens on June 27th and there are 20 spots for each stream which will be filled on a first-come first serve basis.
+Registration opens in late August.

 When Does Move-in Start?